sydneyYYC/cpnt201-a2/README.md

 ### Dog Friendly Trails
 Here are some great places to walk your dog in Calgary AB: [2023 Best 10 Trails to Walk your Dog in Calgary](https://www.alltrails.com/canada/alberta/calgary/dogs-leash)

+OMG WOW dogs are so great I love my dog.
+Hes turning 3 this year.
+So small.
+What a good boy.